susanmarie87/Wild_Boutique/README.md

 ## Strategy <a name="strategy"></a>

 * I created this site as a way for my daughter to sell her bracelets online and for myself to begin the process of building a like-minded community through wellness.
-This site will be tailored to suit all of ur customer's needs.
+This site will be tailored to suit all of our customer's needs.

 * This project was built to showcase my abilites in designing and developing a full-stack web application predominantly using  Django, Javascript, Python, Bootstrap.